 • December 5, 2014: a final tuition payment of $1,200 will be due

 • December 22, 2014: Application Deadline

 • January 2, 2015: Applicants will by notified of status

 • January 6, 2015: a final tuition payment of $1,200 will be due

-• Tools and Techniques for Understanding a Variety of Soft Goods
+• Techniques for completing a wide range of projects

 DIANE FARGO has taught at Boston University since 2001.
 She mentors a Scene Painting Certificate Program at BU, now in its 6th year.
 Diane has an MFA in Theater Design from Brandeis University.
 She has worked for many reputable designers on productions for such theaters as The Roundabout, Public Theatre, Manhattan Theatre Club, CSC, Playwrights Horizons, The Old Globe, La Jolla Playhouse, Chicago Shakespeare, Ford’s Theater, Arizona Theater Company, Houston Ballet, Alabama Shakespeare, Minnesota Opera, Williamstown Theatre Festival, and Circle in the Square.
 She was Charge Artist for three national tours and provided interior decorative painting renovation of the Skylight Opera Theater.
 Store and Window Display and Event Decor for such companies as Tiffany and Co., IBM, Exxon Valentino’s, Foxwoods, Bellaggio, Foxwood and Mohegan Sun Casinos.
 Ms. Fargo has taught Set Design and Drafting at SUNY Albany, Scene Painting at Cobalt Studios, Ramapo College, and Brooklyn College.
 She has acted as a consultant for Paint Products for Rosco Labs since 1988 and was the Charge Artist at Goodspeed Musicals for 19 years.